unkornithology/unkornithology.github.io/pages/pages-root-folder/index.md

   title: "Members"
   url: '/members/'
   image: widget3.jpg
-  text: 'Dr. Cooper and affiliated researchers'
+  text: 'Affiliated Researchers & Dr. Cooper'
 #
 # Use the call for action to show a button on the frontpage
 #